nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ![find schedule command](images/find-schedules/find-s-syntax.png)

-Learn more about the [search behavior](#search-behaviour) and supercharge your search now!
+Learn more about the [search behaviour](#search-behaviour) and supercharge your search now!

 **Errors you might encounter**